flow96/roman-numerals/README.md

 ### Solution
 The ``Converter.java`` class can be used to convert arabic (integer) values into roman numerals.
 The ``Main.java`` is the main entry point of the application.
 It reads your input and converts the number to roman numerals.
-The ``RomanNumbers.java`` contains an Enum of the common roman numerals and their corresponding arabic value, used for convertion.
+The ``RomanNumbers.java`` contains an Enum of the common roman numerals and their corresponding arabic value, used for conversion.

 |Symbol|Value|